-The University of Northampton offers a range of profession-specific modules at both level 6 and level 7 leading to a prescribing qualification.
-The modules aim to equip students with the theoretical knowledge and practical experience required to become a non-medical prescriber, at present these include the Nursing and Midwifery Council (NMC) approved programmes and the HCPC approved programme for podiatrists (from February 2017, subject to HCPC approval).
+We offer a range of profession-specific modules at both level 6 and level 7 leading to a prescribing qualification.
+The modules aim to equip you with the theoretical knowledge and practical experience required to become a non-medical prescriber, at present these include the Nursing and Midwifery Council (NMC) approved programmes and the HCPC approved programme for podiatrists (from February 2017, subject to HCPC approval).

 Available awards are:

 - Nurse Independent and Supplementary Prescriber (NISP) NMC V300

 - Community Practitioner Nurse Formulary Prescriber (CPF) NMC V100

 If you are a Nurse, please contact the programme leader, Julie Holloway, for further information.

 If you are a Podiatrist, please contact the module leader, Richard Thompson, for further information.

 - numeracy examination

 - 20 question (short answer) applied pharmacology examination